There’s a lot to keep in mind when trying to match a dress shirt and a tie. It’s easy to feel overwhelmed with so many color choices and combinations.

 The key to wearing two articles of clothing that are both stripes is creating contrast.
 You need one set of stripes to be broad and the other set to be narrow.

 Oddly, this contrast in the size of stripes works well.
-When they are the same size, it looks more like it should be an obstacle illusion.
+However, when they are the same size, it looks more like it should be an optical illusion.